trickstertwo/scrapy-cloudflare-middleware/README.md

 ### Usage

-Add the middleware to your `DOWNLOADER_MIDDLEWARES` settings
+Add the middleware to your `DOWNLOADER_MIDDLEWARES` in settings.py

 ```python
 DOWNLOADER_MIDDLEWARES = {